EdisonAyranisthebest/food-calories-prediction/README.md

 The missingness also depends on calorie content, with unrated recipes having slightly higher calories on average.

+**Test 4: Does missingness depend on `sodium_pdv`?**

+<iframe
+  src="assets/missingness-sodium.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+**Result:** p-value = 0.881 (not significant)

+The missingness of `avg_rating` **DOES NOT depend** on sodium content.
+Recipes with missing ratings have similar sodium levels (mean of 28.6% DV) compared to recipes with ratings (mean of 29.0% DV).
+The difference of 0.35% DV is negligible and not statistically significant (p = 0.881 > 0.05).

+This suggests that sodium content does not influence whether users decide to rate a recipe, unlike preparation time and complexity which do show dependency.

 ### Conclusion

 The missingness of `avg_rating` is **MAR (Missing At Random)** conditional on observable features like preparation time, recipe complexity, and calorie content.
-This suggests that longer, more complex, higher-calorie recipes are systematically less likely to receive ratings, possibly because users find them intimidating or time-consuming.
+However, the missingness is **independent** of sodium content, indicating that not all nutritional factors influence rating behavior.

+**Key Findings:**
+- **Dependent on:** Preparation time (p < 0.001), recipe complexity/steps (p < 0.001), and calorie content (p < 0.001)
+- **Independent of:** Sodium content (p = 0.881)

+This pattern suggests that **structural and convenience factors** (how long a recipe takes, how complicated it is) significantly influence whether users try and rate recipes.
+Higher-calorie recipes may also be attempted less frequently, leading to fewer ratings.
+However, **specific nutritional details like sodium** do not affect rating behavior, indicating users are more concerned with practical considerations than detailed nutritional profiles when deciding which recipes to engage with.

+The selective dependency confirms MAR status: missingness can be explained by observed variables (time, complexity, calories) rather than the unobserved rating value itself.
+This has important implications for analysis, as we can account for missingness bias by controlling for these structural recipe characteristics.

 ---